tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 .. figure:: images/example_mesh_result.png

-   Resulting volume mesh (snapped mesh without layers) from SnappyHexMesh viewed in `Paraview`_
+   Resulting volume mesh with selected mesh details viewed in `Paraview`_

 - I made a tutorial video series `Blender for OpenFOAM users
   <http://tkeskita.kapsi.fi/blender/>`_ which has one tutorial for